-His hope is that large-scale
+His hope is that large-scale effections will being down the

-Every day more former soldieer risk the journey across the border into Lebanon to join the Free Syrian Army, On Friday, more than 40 more protesters were killed in new protesters were killed in new of the worst in Homs.
-One resident reported that 'the earth was shaking with explosions and gunfire-"Armoured personnel carriers drove through the streets and opened fire randomly with heavy machine gun, be saide.

-ernment checkpoints in Homs, according to activists.
+Every day more former soldiens risk the journey across the border into Lebanon to join the Free Syrian Army, On Friday, more than 40 more protesters were killed in new violence in Syria - with some of the worst in Homs.
+One resident reported that the explosions and gunfire-"Armoured personnel carriers drove through the streets and according to activists.
 At least two other young teenagers were killed elsewhere, they said.
 The UN estimates that at least 4,000 people have died in the attempt by the Assad regime to suppress the protests.

+tests.
 Activists in Homs, communicating via the internet, said that they had been warned of a new army offensive tomorrow unless they stayed in their homes.

-Last night France warned that Assads tanks were preparing to move into Homs in force and called on the world to "France is extremely concerned about information of a massive military operation being prepared by Syrian security authorities against the city of Homs, Bernard Valero, the French Foreign Ministry spokesman said.
+Last night France warned that Assa'ds tanks were preparing to move into Homs in force and called on the world to "save the Syrian people".
+"France is extremely concerned about information of a massive military operation being prepared by Syrian security authorities against the city of Homs, "Bernard Valero, the French Foreign Ministry spokesman said.

-As Major Emhammed spoke, in a darkened room thick with cigarette smoke, three new recruits arrived, still breathless but elated that they had escaped from Syria.
-All of them were armed and willing to go back as an opposition army.
+As Major Emhammed spoke, in a darkened room thick with eigarette smoke, three new recruits arrived, still breathless but elated that they had escaped from Syria.

+All of them were armed and still the state of the